-L1: Contaminants must not be released to land from the activity.

-L2: Acid sulfate soils, acid producing rock and marine sediments must not be processed.
+- L1: Contaminants from the activity must not be released to land. - L2: Acid sulfate soils, acid-producing rock and marine sediments must not be processed.

 Water

 W1: Stormwater contaminated by the activity must be managed to minimise or prevent any adverse impacts on the values of the receiving environment.